qgis/QGIS-Documentation/source/docs/user_manual/introduction/general_tools.rst

 .. figure:: /static/user_manual/introduction/measure_area.png
    :align: center
-   :width: 15em
+   :width: 30em

    Measure Area |nix| (Gnome)

-|mActionMeasureAngle| You can also measure angles, selecting Measure Angle tool.
+|mActionMeasureAngle| :sup:`Measure Angle`: You can also measure angles.
+The cursor
-The cursor becomes cross-shaped.
+becomes cross-shaped.
 Click to draw the first segment of the angle you wish to measure, then move the the cursor to draw the desired angle.
 The measure is displayed in a popup dialog.